vercel/nextjs-subscription-payments/README.md

 pnpm supabase:push
 ```

-Remember to test your changes thoroughly in your `local` and `staging` or `preview` environments before deploying them to `production`!
+Remember to test your changes thoroughly in your `local` and `staging` or `preview` environments before deploying them to `production`.

+Note that to add more OAuth providers, you will need to add new secrets to `.env` and then configure the `[auth.external.github]` section of `supabase/config.toml` to look for the new environment variables.
+See the Supabase docs on [managing config and secrets](https://supabase.com/docs/guides/cli/managing-config) and [CLI configuration](https://supabase.com/docs/guides/cli/config) for more information on configuring your local Supabase instance.

 ### Use the Stripe CLI to test webhooks